DeltaRCM/pyDeltaRCM/docs/source/guides/user_guide.rst

     >>> delta.finalize()

-However, you can also inspect/modify the :obj:`~pyDeltaRCM.DeltaModel.update` method, and change the order of operations, or add operations, as desired.
+However, you can also inspect/modify the :obj:`~pyDeltaRCM.DeltaModel.update` method, and change the order of operations, or add operations, as desired; see the :ref:`guide to customizing the model <customize_the_model>` below.
 If you are working with the low-level API, you can optionally pass any valid key in the YAML configuration file as a keyword argument during model instantiation.
 For example:

 .. code::